 True foodies that have yet to visit the towns of Bologna, or Modena, or Parma, or Reggiano, are missing out.
 Like, really missing out.
-In addition to the great, no tremendous, foods/dishes that can be found here, there’s a lot of interesting history and architecture, too.
+In addition to the great, no, tremendous, foods/dishes that can be found here, there’s a lot of interesting history and architecture, too.
 One of my favorite places to pass some time is within the walled city of Modena; after you’re done visiting there, hop in the car and in 30 minutes or less you’re in Spilamberto, where you’ll find the fascinating Museo del Balsamico Tradizionale, where you’ll learn all you ever wanted to know about Balsamic Vinegar.
 And who doesn’t love Balsamic vinegar?

-Umbria is really what I’d call in the center, not the North, per se, and not the South, either.
+Umbria is really what I’d call in the center, not the North, per se, though not the South, either.
 But, for convenience, I’ve listed the region in ‘The North’, please forgive me if you disagree with this categorization.

 With that out of the way, those that wish to know more about Montefalco, and its wines, will find a good frequency of reviews and posts on this blog.
 It’s my personal belief that many of the Sangiovese wines of this area are quite understated, too, which is to say, there’s a lot here to admire, if you know where to look.
 The wines of Paolo Bea (and now Giampiero has his own label, too) are among my favorite in the world; I go out of my way, frequently, just to visit.